Skip to main content

 Overview

-Angola is located on the western coast of Southern Africa.
-With a population of approximately 35 million, it is the continent’s seventh-largest country and largest Portuguese-speaking country.
+Angola is located on the western coast of Southern Africa and ranks seventh in terms of surface area in Africa.
+With a population of close to 37 million, it is the continent’s eleventh-largest country and largest Portuguese-speaking country globally after Brazil.

 Rich in mineral and oil reserves, Angola’s economy heavily depends on commodity exports, primarily oil and related products.
 The country is committed to diversifying its economy, increasing the export value of its non-oil/extractive sectors, and integrating the global market.